Andreas-Schoenefeldt/SFCCAnalyser/README.md

 # SFCCAnalyser

-A node script, which allows to analyse pipeline and controller usage.
+A node script, which allows to analyse pipeline, script and controller usage.
 Ideal to identify potentially unused code.

+## Installation

+* checkout the code
+* run `npm i`

 ## Usage

 Use as `npm start` and follow the script.
 First it will request the cartridges folder of the project to analyse.

+The following analysis are available:

+* cartridge usage (Checks Pipeline and Controller Usage)
-The result is written to `data/result/analyse.csv`.
+    * The result is written to `data/result/analyse.csv`.

-## Installation

-* checkout the code
-* run `npm i`
+* custom attribute usage (combine the custom objects before - see below)
+* detect unused code (analyses the import and require chains in order to identify and potentially delete unused scripts)

+### cartridge usage

-## Exclude Pipelines from the analysis
+#### Exclude Pipelines from the analysis

 Create a `data/ignores.json` file and add the cartridge names to the list.
 Example:

 ```json
 [
   "bm_serviceframework",